• Skip to primary navigation

 Truthfully, I don’t think I’ve ever met a potato I didn’t like.
 Mashed, roasted, baked, fried… it doesn’t matter.
 Each and every kind of potato is my very favorite kind of potato.

 I’ve tried potatoes from all over.
-Caramelized Potatoes from Iceland, Gyuveche (Casserole with Potatoes) from Bulgaria, even German Potato Salad.
+Caramelized Potatoes from Iceland, Kugelis (potato and bacon casserole) from Lithuania, even German Potato Salad.
 Jeera Aloo is everything a potato dish should be.
 The exterior of each bite is crisp and filled with spices and herbs, while the interior is just soft, delicious potato.

 I will admit, this recipe was a bit out of my comfort zone.
 The main focus is on the spices (which reminds me a bit of Berbere spice mix) and it does have a spice to it, but it’s not a melt your mouth spice like scotch bonnet peppers.
 It’s a flavor explosion spice with cumin, turmeric and fresh cilantro that makes it the perfect side dish for so many recipes.